Learn how to set up and manage projects in QuickBooks Online Plus, Advanced, and Accountant.

 - Select New Project.

-- Select the customer you’re working for from the drop-down menu.
+- Select the project customer from the Customer ▼ dropdown.

-- Add any notes or details about the project.
+- Add any notes or details about the project in Notes.

 - Select Save.

-- Select the Add to project to create a brand new transaction.
+- Select Add to project to create a new transaction.

-- Select Invoice, Receive payment, Expense, Estimate, Purchase order, Bill or Time.
+- Select Invoice, Receive Payment, Expense, Estimate, Time, or Bill.